anton-k/handle-pattern-servant-app/README.md

 initSetup :: VerboseVar -> Setup
 ```

-You can look at the code how it's organaised in the implementation of `Log` and `Setup`
+You can look at the code how it's organised in the implementation of `Log` and `Setup`
 in the `app/App/DI` modules.

 ### Using it with Servant